b-charles/pigs/ioc/README.md

 The framework can inject a structure, or rather a pointer to a structure.

-When the framework inject a structure, each field is observed, and only the fields tagged with `inject:""` are injected.
-The type of the field defines he component to inject.
+When the framework inject a structure, only the fields tagged with `inject:""` are injected.
+The type of the field defines the component to inject.
 So if this variable `injected` is injected:
 ```go
 type MyInjectedStruct struct {
     NotInjected *NotInjected